JedJaws/Zymo_LandingPage/README.md

 ### Tools Utilized
 - Html, CSS, Javascript - to develop a proper webpage with style and minor functionality.
 - formsubmit - allows the user to submit a form which then sends an email to me.

-Exampled of a submitted form:
+Example of a submitted form:
 ![form_submit](https://github.com/JedJaws/Zymo_LandingPage/assets/89428375/3b78a24c-278c-435d-ae16-b57ee24f579a)

 ### Tags Utilized